IMPORTANT RECRUIT LINKS

 ABOUT THE PROGRAM

 Football became a varsity sport at Trine in 1995 and has steadily risen to become one of the top programs in NCAA Division III.
-In less than 25 years of existence, the Thunder have won five conference championships, all as members of the MIAA, including winning back-to-back titles in 2017 and 2018.
+Now entering its 25th year of existence in 2019, the Thunder have won a total of six conference championships, including five as members of the MIAA and winning back-to-back titles in 2017 and 2018.
 Since joining the NCAA in 2004 (members of NAIA prior to joining NCAA), Trine has also made five appearances in the Division III Tournament and was a NAIA national semi-finalist in 1998.

 A total of 127 All-Conference honors have been earned by Trine players (MSFA & MIAA) with 80 first-team selections.